etiennelenhart/Eiffel/README.md

 ```kotlin
 data class AngryCatViewState(val meowing: Boolean = false) : ViewState
 ```
-The `BindingState` can then be constructed as complex or simple as needed by the layout (Note: You may use `ObservableFields` or extend the state from `BaseObservable` to notify the binding about changes.
-See [Data Objects](https://developer.android.com/topic/libraries/data-binding/index.html#data_objects) for more info.):
+The `BindingState` can then be constructed as complex or simple as needed by the layout.
+You may extend the state from `BaseObservable` to notify the binding about changes or use ObservableFields (See the [Data Binding documentation](https://developer.android.com/topic/libraries/data-binding/index.html#data_objects) on Data Objects for more info):
 ```kotlin
 class AngryCatBindingState : BindingState<AngryCatViewState> {
     val soundResId = ObservableInt(0)